 - Keep products in their original container and make sure labels are readable.
 This ensures you know which products you have and so do the workers who accept and sort your HHW.

 - Store and transport your chemicals upright, not on their sides.
-Make sure if you are taking HHW to a facility or event, that you have secured them in your vehicle and they are not leaking – this can be dangerous for the workers and you if leaking containers of incompatible chemicals mix.
+Make sure if you are taking HHW to a facility or event, that you have secured it in your vehicle and it is not leaking – it can be dangerous if leaking containers of incompatible chemicals mix.

 - NEVER mix products together.
 This can be dangerous, even deadly.